The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 - Overall winner

-Both Ollie and Spot and Tango advertise fresh food prices as low as $2 per day.
-However, this price will apply only to the smallest dogs eating the cheapest recipes.
+Spot & Tango advertises fresh food prices as low as $2 per day and Ollie advertises prices around $3 per day.
+However, these prices will apply only to the smallest dogs eating the cheapest recipes.
+The cost of each brand’s dry food will be lower.

 ($2.86 if you order only the Turkey recipe)